 Componeer is a preformed veneer, a product designed with such care that the small imperfections due to the layers in composite typically associated with veneer teeth are far removed.
 The veneers are trimmed to fit each tooth and are bonded by our dentists with a seamless acid etch technique.

-They can be used to change the shape of teeth as well as bring them forwards.
+They can be used to change the shape of teeth as well as bring them forward for an improved smile.

-Due to the lack of laboratory costs, Componeers are cheaper than the conventional Porcelain veneers.
+There are countless benefits to using Componeers, including the fact that they cost less than conventional porcelain veneers.
 They can be used for a single, misaligned tooth or for more than one.

-The Componeer has brought the advantages of composite veneers but with a stronger, more stain resistant surface.
+The Componeer boasts the advantages of composite veneers but with a stronger, more stain resistant surface.

 These are the newest type of porcelain veneers.
 They are laminate veneers, which give them extra strength.

 All veneers can last several years but they can be damaged, just like natural teeth, due to an accident or trauma.
 The edge of the veneer may be fragile, particularly porcelain veneers, so you should try not to bite your nails or other hard materials.
 If you grind your teeth they may not be suitable or you may have to wear a protective night-guard to stop them getting damaged.
 Composite veneers and Componeers are easy to be repaired, whereas Porcelain ones are difficult to repair.